Computer Science, Design & Journalism

 The course introduces students to the fundamentals of preparing copy for publication by emphasizing grammar, punctuation, style, consistency, clarity and accuracy.
 Students learn to work with writers, to write headlines and captions, to develop infographics and to be aware of ethical, legal and taste considerations when editing.
 P: JRM 319.

 JRM 339.
-Leadership and Stakeholder Engagement in a Global Context.
+Global Case Studies.
 3 credits.
 SP

 The course explores stakeholder engagement and stakeholder management in a variety of disciplines, fields, and cultural contexts.
 Through case studies and scholarly research, students will investigate how leaders can develop their intercultural skills to foster optimal engagement and understanding in a global society.
 P Understanding Social Science.